MatthewCech/ASCIIPlayer/README.md

 Looking for a stable build?
 Head over to www.asciiplayer.com!
 This repo is acively in-work, and may not necessarily be functional at any given time on its own.

+Internal Wishlist / ToDo:
+- Move default overlay to ASCII class
+- Create "Clould-esque" visualizer

-ToDo:
+User-facing Wishlist / ToDo:
-- Add usage instructions (Drag and drop onto the executable, really)
+- Add usage instructions in-app (Drag and drop onto the executable, really)
+- Remotely pulls update and version information for asciiplayer!